SophieDufrane/redeemit-platform/README.md

 ### **5.4.
 Database Migration**

 During development, I realised that I had mistakenly been using a database already associated with another project, which created unintended dependencies.
 To ensure a clean setup, I decided to migrate to a new database.
-While following an online guide, I encountered several challenges that required troubleshooting and manual intervention.
+While following an online guide, I encountered several challenges that required troubleshooting.

 This section outlines the steps taken, the issues faced, and how they were resolved with the valuable guidance and patience of a **Code Institute Tutor**.

 #### **Steps Followed for Database Migration**